garyo/sea-surface-temp-viz/README.md

 For technical details on data sources and how this code works, see [below](#technical-details).

+**NOTE**: As of July 4, 2024, the time-series graphs are now date-aligned, so July 4 2024 lines up with July 4 2023, even though 2024 is a leap year.
+This is done by "stretching" the non-leap year dates, which avoids skipping any data.
+Previously, the graph's X axis was just the day number in the year.

 **NOTE**: As of April 27, 2024, the time-series graphs do _not_ mask out cells with ice > 50%.
 After some discussion with the folks at [Climate Reanalyzer](https://climatereanalyzer.com), we noticed that